 How does it work in practice?
 You melt the solder over a joint by applying a hot tool called a soldering iron (essentially a hot piece of metal with a pointed tip, with the heat generated inside it by an electrically powered heating element).
 It's very important to note that solder is not glue: it is not designed to make a mechanical connection.
 If you rely on solder alone to fasten two wires together, they'll probably break apart sooner or later.
 It's important to make a good mechanical connection and then solder on top.
 There are good and bad ways to solder, some of which make poor joints that don't conduct electricity properly.
 (For example, if you move a soldered connection while the solder is still molten, you will generally get a badly formed or cold joint, which will be dull-colored, irregular, and pitted.)
 If you plan on doing your own electronic projects, the first thing to do is learn how to solder properly.
 You'll find a couple of handy demonstration videos in the "Find out more" section at the end of this article.

 Photo: Right: And here's my soldering iron in action.
 You solder by holding your hot soldering iron to the joint in your circuit where you want to make an electrical connection.
 Then, with your other hand, you apply the solder until it melts in a blob on top of the joint, usually with a puff of "smoke" (actually the metals in the solder turning into gas form).
-Photo by John Wagner courtesy US Navy, with annotations by Explain that Stuff.

 What is brazing?